Geoc2022/Geoc2022.github.io/content/other/mobius_band.md

 Here's the input image I used:
 [![BWV1087](BWV1087.jpg)](https://youtu.be/WeWXmNy-Q7E?t=53)

-and here's the output of the script, which is a 3D plot of the Mobius loop with the image warped around it:
+and here's the output of the script, which is a 3D plot of the Möbius loop with the image warped around it:
 [![BWV1087](mobius_strip_render.png)](./../mobius_strip_render.png)

-and the final poster:
+And the final poster:
 [![SUMS_poster](sums_poster.png)](./../sums_poster.png)

 <h2><a href="https://github.com/Geoc2022/IMG_to_Mobius_Loop">Repo</a> </h2>